bradbell/xrst/test_rst/run_xrst.rst

 version
 *******
-If ``--version`` is present on the command line, there are no other arguments and the version of xrst is printed.
-Otherwise *toml_path* is a required argument.
+If ``--version`` is present on the command line, the version of xrst is printed and none of the other arguments matter.

 .. meta::
    :keywords: toml_path